deepbsd/Archtail/README.md

    Not sure on this.
 I could just survey the top Linux installers and see what they do.

-5. Is there a way to re-use the same functions for creating LVs and regular partitions?
+5. (DONE) Is there a way to re-use the same functions for creating LVs and regular partitions?
 Seems like there should be, but I should find out.
    UPDATE:  If I decide to do away with non-LVM disk prep, that will remove quite a few functions.

 6. Cryptsetup:  Do I want to bother with it or not?
 (Still haven't worked on this again.)

-7. Use a checkmark to indicate the item is complete on the main menu.
+7. (DONE) Use a checkmark to indicate the item is complete on the main menu.
    UPDATE: Creating an actual checkmark on a TTY is actually more trouble than it's worth, so I just created an 'X' in a box in front of each startmenu pick item.